 Actual physical aggression is a not-so-subtle sign of bullying.
-While it may be possible to overlook the abovementioned signs, this one should be pretty hard to miss.
+While it may be possible to overlook the aforementioned signs, this one should be pretty hard to miss.
 Catfights can get very intense and even result in serious injuries if not handled properly.
 If your try to intervene mid-fight, you could also end up getting injured.

-The next important issue is to have the necessary arrangements to keep the aggressive cat under control.
+- Set Up Control Arrangements: You then need to make all the necessary arrangements to keep the aggressive cat under control.
 These arrangements can include a leash, a carrier box, a wireless fence collar, as well as harmless deterrent stimuli such as sprays or noise.
 Use these tools to gain immediate control over the aggressive cat if she tries anything physically hostile.
 Limiting tools such as a leash or a carrier box will also help the threatened cat feel relatively safe in the room.

 - Keep Your Treats Handy: When the time comes to reintroduce your cats, have your treats at the ready.
 Treats are your best friend when it comes to training your cat in and out of certain behavior.
 Offering tasty treats during the re-introduction sessions will build positive associations about the sessions.
 For the treats to work effectively, use ones that you know your cats love.

-Keep your toys handy and try to get the cats to play together with you.
+- Encourage Play: Keep your toys handy and try to get the cats to play together with you.
 Having playtime will also build positive associations with each other and be useful as a distraction in tense moments.
-In order to enjoy playing, your cats need to be comfortable: they shouldn’t be hungry (not too full though), thirsty, or sleep-deprived.
+In order to enjoy playing, your cats need to be comfortable: they shouldn’t be hungry, thirsty, or sleep-deprived.
 Arranging your sessions according to these will also help.

-Consider using pheromones and natural calming extracts.
+- Consider Pheromone Products: Pheromone cat collars have the strongest calming effect.
 These will provide a little extra push to facilitate a calm, stress-free meeting.
 As you know, cats are very sensitive to smell.
 They can recognize each other and places through their smell.
-They often rub their noses on things (spaces, other animals, humans) to mark them as familiar.
-Synthetic pheromones mimic this familiarity and ease anxiety by doing so.
+They often rub their noses on things to mark them as familiar.
+Synthetic pheromones mimic this familiarity and ease anxiety.
 Natural calming extracts like catnip are also handy to relieve stress.

 Keep in mind that a re-introduction of your cats will probably take more than one session.
 You may need to keep them separate for the duration of this process, arranging controlled meetings daily for a few hours at a time.
 Be patient and keep at it.
 You can increase the duration of these meetings as your cats seem to grow more and more comfortable with each other.